intotecho/yarraheritagemaps/heritage_register/README.md

     'flat_number': '1'
     }

-Addressc components in VicMap -
+Address components in VicMap -
 For definition of attributes in Address Data see VMAddress_Product_Specification.doc

 number_last_suffix,